 - Stock Alternatives After Speaking With Staff: Changes around the office can be small at first: you can start by, for instance, providing plenty of options for tea so that those who want to cut back on caffeine can have an alternative to coffee or soda.
 Talk with your staff to see what their current favorites are and what their aspirations are, nutritionally: if the bottled drinks in their vending machine are all healthier alternatives that they’ve helped to select, for instance, they are more likely to hit their goals.

 Resources for Offering Nutritional Support at Your First Responder Agency:

 - Hopkins Medicine’s guide for eating healthy when you have no time acknowledges the challenges of supporting good nutrition and may inspire your agency’s choices.

 - A scientific study in the Journal of Emergency Medical Services discusses “Nutritional Psychology,” and it’s impact on EMS workers.
-It’s good to think about how nutrition is deeply psychological, a battle of the mind.
+It’s good to think about how nutrition is deeply psychological, and can affect how our brains work.

 - Remember the “Food Pyramid”?
 New research has evolved our understanding of nutrition and the guidelines have actually changed a lot.
 Learn more at MyPlate.gov.